RakhithJK/AutomaApp-automa-wiki/Blocks.md

 ## Javascript code
 When automa doesn't have a block to handle a certain situation in the web page, like comparing two values of DOM for instance.
-You can insert your javascript code logic with this block, and here is the example of code when you want to compare two values of DOM
+You can insert your javascript code logic with this block, the code will execute on the web page when it is fully loaded.

+Here is the example of code when you want to compare two values of DOM
 ```js
 const input1 = document.querySelector('.first-input')
 const input2 = document.querySelector('.second-input')